BlackBerry Limited: BlackBerry Secure

-On February 7, 2017, BlackBerry announced the creation of the BBM Enterprise SDK, a Communication-Platform-as-a-Service development tool.
-The Enterprise SDK allows developers to incorporate BBM Enterprise's messaging functionality into their applications.
-It was released to BlackBerry's partners on February 21, 2017, and officially launched on June 12, 2017.

 Also in February 2017, analyst firm 451 Research released a report on BlackBerry's improved financial position and product focus.
 The report identified BlackBerry's position in the Internet of Things and its device licensing strategy as strengths.

-The BBM Enterprise SDK was also highlighted, alongside several challenges still facing the company.
+John Chen resigns from BlackBerry

+On October 30, 2023 John S. Chen announced his resignation as CEO through an employee letter posted to the Blackberry Limited blog page stating he will cease his role on November 4, 2023.

 Financials

 Until 2013, the number of active BlackBerry users increased over time.

-For the fiscal period in which the Apple iPhone was first released (in 2007), RIM reported a user base of 10.5 million BlackBerry subscribers.

-At the end of 2008, when Google Android first hit the market, RIM reported that the number of BlackBerry subscribers had increased to 21 million.

 In the fourth quarter of fiscal year ended March 3, 2012, RIM shipped 11.1 million BlackBerry smartphones, down 21 percent from the previous quarter and it was the first decline in the quarter covering Christmas since 2006.
 For its fourth quarter, RIM announced a net loss of US$125 million (the last loss before this occurred in the fourth quarter of the fiscal year 2005).
 RIM's loss of market share accelerated in 2011, due to the rapidly growing sales of Samsung and HTC Android handsets; RIM's annual market share in the U.S. dropped to just 3 percent, from 9 percent.

 In the quarter ended June 28, 2012, RIM announced that the number of BlackBerry subscribers had reached 78 million globally.
 Furthermore, RIM reported its first quarter revenue for the 2013 fiscal year, showing that the company incurred a GAAP net loss of US$518 million for the quarter, and announced a plan to implement a US$1 billion cost-saving initiative.
 The company also announced the delay of the new BlackBerry 10 OS until the first quarter of 2013.

-After the release of the Apple iPhone 5 in September 2012, RIM CEO Thorsten Heins announced that the number of global users was up to 80 million, which sparked a 7% jump in shares.
-On December 2, 2012, the company reported a decline in revenue of 5% from the previous quarter and 47% from the same period the previous year.
-The company reported a GAAP profit of US$14 million (adjusted net loss of US$115 million), which was an improvement over previous quarters.
-The company also grew its cash reserves to US$2.9 billion, a total that was eventually increased to nearly US$600 million in the quarter.
-The global subscriber base of BlackBerry users declined slightly for the first time to 79 million, after peaking at an all-time high of 80 million the previous quarter.